TamarLabs/ReDe/Commands.md

 Push an `element` into the dehydrator for `ttl` seconds, marking it with `element_id`

-Note: the key shouldn’t be repeated for the executed command.
+Note: if the key does not exist this command will create a Dehydrator on it.

 ***Return Value***